AKEric/skinner/README.md

 * Both the worldspace position for each target vert exported in the current pose, and (as of 1.1.0) the 'pre-deformed' worldspace positions (from the intermediateObject).
 * Both the worldspace normal for each target vert exported in the current pose, and (as of 1.1.0) the 'pre-deformed' worldspace normals (from the intermediateObject).
 * If there is valid 'pre-deformed' point/normal data to query (per the above two bullets): If the mesh is in the bindpose during export, this extra data isn't stored, since it's the same as the current worldspace positions, and is redundant/unecessary.
+* Whether or not it's in the bindpose when the SkinChunk is created (v1.1.1).
 * The influence weights for each target vert exported.
 * The ‘blend weights’ for each target vert exported, if the ‘skinning method’ is ‘weight-blended’.
 * The influence weights for each target vert exported.